kyunginlee/10-team-profile-generator/README.md

 <br>
 1) To run unit tests, type the command line 'npm test.
 2) to start the application, type the command line 'node index.js' and complete the prompts.
+3) On successful completion, terminal should show the message 'Team page created!'
+4) Head over to the 'dist' folder.
+The 'index.html' should be populated with the data input.

   ## [Usage](#contents)